 “You’re running the boma dismantling project,” I did a little dance in my seat when Simon, the operations manager at Liuwa Plain National Park, told me.
-“It’s going to be three days hard physical work,” he’d warned but, while we took down the smaller of the buffalo re-introduction camps, it also meant two nights of camping under the stars in the park!
+“It’s going to be three days of hard physical work,” he’d warned but, while we took down the smaller of the buffalo re-introduction camps, it also meant two nights of camping under the stars in the park!
+By Noeline Tredoux

 Extensive poaching and hunting in the 1980s and 90s eradicated the African buffalo from the park and surrounding area.
-Between 2008 and 2012 African Parks re-introduced 50 buffalo from various regions of Zambia, in an effort to restore Liuwa Plain to its former diversity.
-As part of this program, a fenced release pen was built in a woodland, which the locals have taken to calling the “Buffalo Boma”, to monitor and acclimatise the buffalo to their new surroundings.
-Since then the boma has periodically been used for housing the buffalo at night, vaccinating programs and re-collaring.
+Between 2008 and 2012, African Parks re-introduced 50 buffalo from various regions of Zambia to restore Liuwa Plain to its former diversity.
+As part of this program, a fenced release pen was built in a woodland, which the locals call the “Buffalo Boma”, to monitor and acclimatise the buffalo to their new surroundings.
+Since then, the boma has periodically been used for housing the buffalo at night, vaccinating programs and re-collaring.

 Over the next three days, the seven men and I worked from sunrise to sunset, breaking for a couple of hours over the hottest time of the day.
 Working in teams we took down the electrical wire and fencing, removed the support poles and cleaned up the scout camp.

 By lunchtime, all that was left to do was collect everything neatly and wait for the truck.
-Before the truck could arrive though, a group of tourists had a breakdown and my vehicle was called to assist.
+Before the truck could arrive, a group of tourists had a breakdown, and my vehicle was called to assist.
 No rest for the wicked here at Liuwa Plain…

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: